pereznetworks/A-jQuery-demo-Building-An-Interactive-Form/project.md

 	•	Hide the "Color" label and select menu until a T-Shirt design is selected from the "Design" menu.

-# TODO : Conditional Error Message
+# DONE: Conditional Error Message: email address

 	•	Program at least one of your error messages so that more information is provided depending on the error.
 For example, if the user hasn’t entered a credit card number and the field is completely blank, the error message reads “Please enter a credit card number.”
 If the field isn’t empty but contains only 10 numbers, the error message reads “Please enter a number that is between 13 and 16 digits long.”

-# TODO : Real-time Error Messages
+# DONE : Real-time Error Messages : email address

 	•	Program your form so that it provides a real-time validation error message for at least one text input field.
 Rather than providing an error message on submit, your form should check for errors and display messages as the user begins typing inside a text field.
 For example, if the user enters an invalid email address, the error appears as the user begins to type, and disappears as soon as the user has entered a complete and correctly formatted email address.
 You must accomplish this will your own JavaScript code.
 Do not rely on HTML5's built-in email validation.
 		NOTE: If you implement the above exceeds requirements in your form, make sure you detail in your submission notes which input will have different error messages depending on the error, and which input will have "real time" validation messages, so your reviewer won't miss them by accident.